EfiaBirago/Cloud-Rescue/README.md

-Cloud Rescue Squad: Portfolio Recovery Mission
+**Cloud Rescue Squad: Portfolio Recovery Mission**

-This project simulates a real-world cloud rescue scenario, where a startup’s portfolio website had to be rebuilt and redeployed using AWS and MongoDB technologies — all within the free tiers.
+This project simulates a real-world cloud rescue scenario, where a startup’s portfolio website had to be rebuilt and redeployed using AWS and MongoDB technologies (all within the free tiers).

-Objective
+**Objective**

 Recreate and deploy a secure, scalable, and fully cloud-hosted static website, with a simulated backend using MongoDB Atlas.
 The aim was to practice: